“Heaven is under our feet as well as over our heads.”

 IN THE STORE

 - Sizing: Over the course of a long hike your feet WILL swell.
 This is especially true when hiking in hot conditions.
-Shoes that feel nice and snug in the store, will most probably feel tight and uncomfortable after a few days on the trail.
+Shoes that feel nice and snug in the store, will most probably feel tight and uncomfortable after a few long days on the trail.
 Disregard the sales person who insists that the correct fit for hiking footwear is one finger between your heel and the back of the shoe.
 Two fingers are more like it.
 If possible, try the shoes on with the same socks you will be wearing on the trail.
 Before purchasing walk up and down stairs, run around the store and wiggle your toes vigorously.
 If there is any tightness whatsoever, the shoes are too small.
 Remember, your feet WILL swell.

 - Breaking In: No matter what your choice in footwear, go for at least a few hikes before embarking on a multi-day trek.
 Your feet need time to adapt.
 This especially holds true if you purchase boots, which may require weeks of regular wear before they feel completely comfortable.